BaristaLabs/Espresso-v8-BuildScheduler/README.md

 ﻿# Espresso v8 Functions

-Azure Functions that support Espresso v8
+Azure Functions that support the build and development process of BaristaLabs Espresso v8

 Mono-Repo that includes: